federgraph/RiggVar-RG38/README.md

 The *library* code for the RiggVar Model (TRigg) shall always be GPL only, and a complete application that you build with it should always have the same license.

-- Since this is a complete application, it contains a number of reusable pieces of original code, besides the computation for the RiggVar model.
+Since this is a complete application, it contains a number of reusable pieces of original code, besides the computation for the RiggVar model.
 Next to the documentation drawings there is the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.
 I originally created the button frame feature for the federgraph application and I use it in many projects already.
 I understand that it can now be used in your GPL project - since I have published it here - but it cannot be reused in your closed source project.
-- I may publish the documentation drawing base classes in a dedicated repository.

-## Contributions

-Contributions are welcome.
+## Contributions are welcome

 There is still a lot of work to do, for example:

 - Change the text for the key terms and let me look at the changes.
 - Provide better default data that is closer to reality.